 - F1.
 SKS: The National Health Classification system.
 The National Health Organization updates it regularly. - F2.
 LabSys: The customer's present lab system for ... - F3.
 A medication system.
-It may be the customer's present medication system or a new one delivered as part of the EHR system. - F10.
+It may be the customer's present medication system or a new one delivered as part of the EHR system (the description is omitted below). - F10.
 An external system that the customer will buy later and integrate.